SNodeC/snode.c/README.md

 # Configuration

 Each `SocketServer` and `SocketClient` instance needs to be configured before they can be started by the SNode.C event loop.
-Fore instance, a IPv4/TCP `SocketServer` needs to know at least the port number it should listen on, a `SocketClient` needs to now the host name or the IP address and the port number a server is listening on.
+Fore instance, a IPv4/TCP `SocketServer` needs to know at least the port number it should listen on, a IPv4/TCP `SocketClient` needs to now the host name or the IPv4 address and the port number a server is listening on.
 And if an SSL/TLS instance is used certificates are necessary for successful encryption.

 There are many more configuration items but lets focus on those mentioned above.

+## Three different Options for Configuration

-SNode.C provides three different ways to specify such configuration items.
+SNode.C provides three different options to specify such configuration items.
 Nevertheless, internally all uses the same underlying configuration system, which is entirely based on the great [CLI11: Command line parser for C++11](https://github.com/CLIUtils/CLI11) library.

 The configuration can either be done via